 Contact our experts for a free personalized risk assessment on COVID-19 infection, its treatment and the vaccines to prevent against it.
 There’s still a lot more we need to know the effects of both COVID-19 and COVID-19 vaccines during pregnancy and breastfeeding but we want you to have the most up-to-date information.

 We provide free evidence-based info on exposures during pregnancy & while breastfeeding.
 Hablamos Español

 “Our team has assembled up-to-date, evidence-based resources on COVID-19 infection and the COVID-19 vaccines.
 We hope pregnant women and their providers see the importance in helping the world understand this novel virus, its treatment and prevention.”

 All information provided will be kept confidential.
 We will not disclose your personal information to anyone.

 Questions?
 Call 866.626.6847 | Text 855.999.3525 | Email or Chat at MotherToBaby.org.

 Disclaimer: MotherToBaby Fact Sheets are meant for general information purposes and should not replace the advice of your health care provider.
 MotherToBaby is a service of the non-profit Organization of Teratology Information Specialists (OTIS).
-OTIS/MotherToBaby recognizes that not all people identify as “men” or “women.”
-When using the term “mother,” we mean the source of the egg and/or uterus and by “father,” we mean the source of the sperm, regardless of the person’s gender identity.
+OTIS/MotherToBaby encourages inclusive and person-centered language.
+While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
+Use of the term mother or maternal refers to a person who is pregnant.
+Use of the term father or paternal refers to a person who contributes sperm.
 Copyright by OTIS, January 30, 2021.